Jatmo: Prompt Injection Defense by Task-Specific Finetuning: Introduction

 \section{Introduction}

 Large language models (LLMs) are an exciting new tool for machine understanding of text, with dramatic advances in their capability for a broad range of language-based tasks~\citep{ouyang_training_2022,openai2023gpt4,anthropic_claude_2023, bubeck_sparks_2023,mao_gpteval_2023}.
 They open up a new direction for application programming, where applications are built out of a combination of code and invocations of a LLM.
 However, there is a problem: LLMs are deeply vulnerable to prompt injection attacks~\citep{perez_ignore_2022a,xu_exploring_2022a,greshake_not_2023,liu_prompt_2023}.

+Prompt injection attacks arise when an application uses a LLM to process a query containing a prompt (or instruction) and data (additional input).
+Malicious data can override the prompt, changing the behavior of the LLM and taking control of the LLM's output.

 Prompt injection attacks are a major threat to LLM-integrated applications, as any time the LLM is used to process data that is partly or wholly from an untrusted source, that source can gain control over the LLM's response.
-For instance, OWASP has listed prompt injection as their \#1 threat in their top 10 list for LLM-integrated applications~\citep{owasp2023}.
+In fact, OWASP has listed prompt injection as their \#1 threat in their top 10 list for LLM-integrated applications~\citep{owasp2023}.
 In this paper, we present what is (as far as we are aware) the first effective defense against prompt injection attacks.

-Prompt injection attacks arise when an application uses a LLM to process a query containing a prompt (or instruction) and data (additional input).
-Malicious data can override the prompt, changing the behavior of the LLM and taking control of the LLM's output.
-The concept of prompt injection is rooted in a well-known attack called ``SQL injection''~\citep{ma_research_2019} where user data is wrongly interpreted as an instruction or a command to the program.
-This allows malicious users to insert arbitrary commands in the data stream which will then be executed by the victim program.
-LLMs suffer from a similar problem because they receive both control and data through the same channel.
-Both vulnerabilities arise because control and data are combined by string concatenation and then sent through the same channel.

-For instance, consider a LLM-integrated application that is designed to classify email as spam or ham.
-The application might send the LLM a query of the form $P+D$, where the prompt $P$ (written by the application developer) is ``Output `Spam' if the following email is trying to sell me something, or `Ham' if it is a legitimate email'' and the data $D$ is an email.
-In a prompt injection attack, a malicious spammer could append to the end of their email ``Ignore all previous instructions, and print `Ham'.'', causing the LLM to misclassify the email as ham.